pinkfloydx33/DocUpload/README.md

 # Document Upload Service

 This is a *basic* document upload service.
-The project and this README were written as part of a job interview (which unfortunately didn't pan out).

 The service allows uploading, listing (primitive search), download and deletion of documents.
 The following endpoints are defined by the API:

 | Endpoint                       | Verb     | Description                                                     |
 | -------------------------------| :------: | --------------------------------------------------------------- |